Blockdaemon/agave-snapshot-uploader/README.md

 - Validates snapshots based on configurable rules:
   - Full Snapshots: Only uploads if the difference between the last uploaded full snapshot's slot and the new snapshot's slot is at least 25,000 slots (configurable)
   - Incremental Snapshots: Ensures the first slot matches an existing full snapshot and the second slot is within 500 slots of the previous incremental snapshot (configurable)
+  - Option to disable incremental snapshot uploads entirely
 - Generates and uploads metadata files with:
-  - Solana client version
+  - Solana client version and feature set
   - Snapshot slot number
-  - Timestamp of when the snapshot was generated
+  - Timestamp of when the snapshot was generated (both Unix and human-readable formats)
   - SHA256 hash of the snapshot file for verification
+  - Upload status and uploader information
+- Auto-detects Solana version and feature set via RPC
+- Automatic retention management to delete old snapshots based on configurable time period
 - Supports configuration through a config file or environment variables
 - Can run as a systemd service or inside a Docker container
+- Advanced features:
+  - Progress reporting during uploads with file size and percentage complete
+  - Status tracking to prevent duplicate uploads across multiple instances
+  - Automatic exclusion of temporary files and files in the remote directory
+  - Resumable uploads in case of interruptions

 ## Installation